24 Oct 2002

 Corporate Communication and Marketing Department at 2584 4537.

-- Building Materials and Hardware Industry in Hong Kong
+- Real Estate and Construction Services Industry in Hong Kong

 - Software Takes a Lead at the Hong Kong Building and Hardware Fair